 Someone who gets these symptoms or heartburn more than twice each week may have GERD, according to the Mayo Clinic.

 Some medications for other conditions may also worsen GERD symptoms including some sedatives, several blood pressure medications, birth control, and antidepressants.

 Diagnosis & tests

 If GERD goes undiagnosed and untreated, the frequent exposure of stomach acid may scar the esophagus and make it difficult to swallow or erode an open sore in the esophageal lining.

-In rare cases, untreated GERD can change the composition of the tissue in the lower esophagus into a precancerous state called Barrett's esophagus.
+In rare cases, untreated or undertreated GERD can change the composition of the tissue in the lower esophagus into a precancerous state called Barrett's esophagus.

 Primary care doctors are often the first to diagnose GERD by taking a detailed history of symptoms, according to the Mayo Clinic.

-Doctors may also order a “barium swallow” where patients literally swallow a barium-laced drink and then go for a series of X-rays in different positions.
+Doctors may also order a “barium swallow” in which patients literally swallow a barium-laced drink and then go for a series of X-rays in different positions.
 Each X-ray allows doctors to track the barium as the person digests the drink.

 By using a catheter running from the nose down to the throat, doctors may also use a probe to monitor the amount of stomach acid in the esophagus in a technique called esophageal pH monitoring.